mscsjanhavi/mscsjanhavi/README.md

 # Hi, I'm Janhavi 👋

-**Program & AI Product Manager | Data-Driven Delivery | Cloud & Analytics**
+**Program Manager | Data-Driven Delivery | Cloud & Analytics**

-PM with 5+ years of experience across Microsoft Azure, analytics platforms, and AI-powered systems.
+PM with 5+ years of experience across Microsoft Azure, analytics platforms, and trying to build AI-powered systems.
 My work sits at the intersection of technology, data, and product delivery — turning complex problems into structured, measurable outcomes.

 ---

-## 🚀 What I have Built
+## 🚀 What I have built and am trying to build....
 - AI agents for program management and cloud optimization
 - Data pipelines and BI dashboards for executive decision-making
 - Structured delivery frameworks for cross-functional teams